MichaelSchneeberger/do-notation/README.md

 # Donotation

 Donotation is a Python package that introduces Haskell-like do notation using a Python decorator.
-This decorator allows for the elegant composition of monadic operations by translating generator functions into a sequence of monadic `flat_map` method calls.

 ## Features

-* Do Notation Decorator: Use the `@do` decorator to convert generator functions into monadic operations.
+* Haskell-like Behavior: Emulate Haskell's do notation for Python objects that implement the `flat_map` method.
-* Simplified Syntax: Write complex monadic sequences in a clean and readable way.
+* Syntactic sugar: Use the `@do` decorator to convert generator functions into nested `flat_map` method calls by using the Abstract Syntax Tree (AST).
-* Haskell-like Behavior: Emulate Haskell's do notation for monads in Python.
+* Simplified Syntax: Write complex monadic `flat_map` sequences in a clean and readable way without needing to define auxillary functions.

 ## Installation

-You can install Do-notation using pip:
+You can install Donotation using pip:

 ```
 pip install donotation